-Acting upon the teachings of the great Lenin, all the socialist countries have made the principle of the peaceful coexistence of countries with different social systems the cornerstone of their foreign policy.
+Acting upon the teachings of the great Lenin, all the socialist countries have made the principle of the peaceful co-existence of countries with different social systems the cornerstone of their foreign policy.

-In our epoch the peoples and states have but one choice: peaceful coexistence and competition of socialism and capitalism, or nuclear war of extermination.
+In our epoch the peoples and states have but one choice: peaceful co-existence and competition of socialism and capitalism, or a nuclear war of extermination.
 There is no other way.

-Where does the threat of world peace come from?
+Where does the threat to world peace come from?